zidaneNS/buskita_be/README.md

    * data needed for seat is row position, column position, and backseat position.
    * if row and column position is filled then backeat position null or in reverse.

+6. Role
+   * can refers to many users
+   * data needed for role is role name.

 ## Database Structure

 ### User